Relationships, Sex and Health Education

 An understanding for all students of healthy relationships, acceptable behaviour and the right of everyone to equal treatment will help ensure that students treat each other well and go on to be respectful and kind adults.

-We would like your feedback on the proposed curriculum, and the wider policy
+Thank you for your feedback on the curriculum, and the wider policy

 Please click on the links below for further information: